kyuuzou/boids/README.md

 ## Version History

+* *0.2.0*
+    * Neighbours are now calculated via spatial partition.
+    * It is now possible to toggle a grid shader, to see how boids are distributed between the cells at any given time.
 * *0.1.0*
     * Most settings are now configurable.
     * Added Test Subject mode, to be able to follow a specific boid's decision-making process.